-Mr. Goibuchi Now I would like to ask a question to both of you in order to understand more deeply.
+Goibuchi/ Now I would like to ask a question of both of you, in order to understand more deeply.
 In your activities, I imagine there is always some gap in vision, degree of empathy, and awareness, among people you work with.
-I would like to know more about how you are facing such gap, what kind of efforts or measures you are taking to overcome that gap, and what kind of changes you have made.
+I would like to know more about how you are facing such a gap, what kind of efforts or measures you are taking to overcome that gap, and what kind of changes you have made.

-Mr. Samith A gap that I am feeling is that in our center the majority of our staff are young people so their experiences are less and they rather want to do simple tasks.
-Also they do not think much about their own plans and they only do tasks given from the boss or the managers.
-They do not seem to have thought like this is what I really want to do or whether they are doing their tasks well or not.
-Our staff members have dreams but they do not have enough planning skills to think how to achieve the dreams by themselves.
-Working together, I suppose, it is necessary to think together what they really want to achieve.
+Samith/ I sense a gap that in our center most of our staff are young people, so their experiences are fewer, and they rather want to do simple tasks.
+Also, they think little about their own plans and do only tasks assigned by the boss or the managers.
+They seem not to have thought that this is what I really want to do, or whether or not they are doing their tasks well.
+Our staff members have dreams, but they do not have enough planning skills to think how to achieve the dreams by themselves.
+Working together, I suppose, it is necessary to think together about what they really want to achieve.

-Ms. Lin When I work internally in teamwork with our members, I sometimes found some gap in our opinions.
-Rather than keeping your ideas and thoughts in your head, I think it is important to make them visualized, to show them concretely to others, and then to discuss about them together.
-Through dialogues, it is important to decide an allotment of responsibilities and to make it into a chart.
+Lin/ When I work internally in teamwork with our members, I sometimes find some gaps in our opinions.
+Rather than keeping your ideas and thoughts in your head, I think it is important to visualize them, to show them clearly to others, and then to discuss them together.
+Through dialogue, it is important to decide an allotment of responsibilities and to make it into a chart.
 Another gap that I find is with people outside our organization in their way of thinking.
-We think independence is definitely a good thing but other people may not agree with us.
+We think independence is definitely a good thing, but others may not agree with us.
 Not staying just inside my own circle, but going into the community and linking with other people from different fields is very important.

-Ms. Hara Both of you have a great vision that “This is what we really want.” and you work very diligently with your staff members with much patience in order to realize your goals one by one.
-Mr. Samith said that he found some gap with his staff members but he is tackling this challenge with a lot of patience and he does not give up even when one approach of communication did not work with them.
-And Ms. Lin also never pushes her opinions on others.
-I could see her tolerance that is characteristics of leaders.
-She has been encouraging her staff members to create a same map together and to move towards the same destination together.
+Hara/ Both of you have a great vision: “This is what we really want.”
+You work very diligently with your staff members with much patience, in order to realize your goals one by one.
+Mr. Samith said that he found some gaps with his staff members, but he is patiently tackling this challenge, and he does not give up, even when the first approach of communication does not work with them.
+Ms. Lin also never pushes her opinions on others.
+I can see in her the tolerance that is characteristics of leaders.
+She encourages her staff members to create the same map and to move towards the same destination together.